Information for Partners

 County personnel should apply to their respective PEMA area office.

-Local level emergency managers should apply to their emergency management coordinator (PDF).
+Local level emergency managers should apply to their county emergency management coordinator and practitioners can submit their applications to PEMA Training and Exercise Division.